RH's Options: A Look at What the Big Money is Thinking

 About RH

-RH is a luxury furniture and lifestyle retailer operating in the $134 billion domestic furniture and home furnishing industry.
-The firm offers merchandise across many categories including furniture, lighting, textiles, bath, decor, and children and is growing the presence of its hospitality business with 19 restaurant locations.
+RH is a luxury furniture and lifestyle retailer operating in the $136 billion domestic furniture and home furnishing industry.
+The firm offers merchandise across many categories including furniture, lighting, textiles, bath, decor, and children and is growing the presence of its hospitality business with 22 restaurant locations, including RH Guesthouse.
 RH innovates, curates, and integrates products, categories, services, and businesses across channels and brand extensions (RH Modern and Waterworks, for example).
-RH is fully integrated across channels and is positioned to broaden its addressable market over the next decade by expanding abroad, with its World of RH digital platform (highlighting offerings outside of home furnishings), and with offerings in bespoke furniture, architecture, media, and more.
+RH is fully integrated across channels and is positioned to broaden its addressable market over the next decade by expanding abroad, with its World of RH digital platform (highlighting offerings outside of home furnishings), and with offerings in architecture, media, and more.

-In light of the recent options history for RH, it's now appropriate to focus on the company itself.
-We aim to explore its current performance.

 What The Experts Say On RH

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from Telsey Advisory Group continues to hold a Outperform rating for RH, targeting a price of $420. * An analyst from UBS persists with their Neutral rating on RH, maintaining a target price of $250. * Consistent in their evaluation, an analyst from Wedbush keeps a Outperform rating on RH with a target price of $350. * An analyst from Stifel persists with their Buy rating on RH, maintaining a target price of $450. * Consistent in their evaluation, an analyst from Citigroup keeps a Buy rating on RH with a target price of $437.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * An analyst from Stifel has decided to maintain their Buy rating on RH, which currently sits at a price target of $450. * An analyst from Wells Fargo persists with their Overweight rating on RH, maintaining a target price of $375. * An analyst from Guggenheim persists with their Buy rating on RH, maintaining a target price of $300. * Consistent in their evaluation, an analyst from Guggenheim keeps a Buy rating on RH with a target price of $500. * Maintaining their stance, an analyst from B of A Securities continues to hold a Buy rating for RH, targeting a price of $410.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for RH with Benzinga Pro for real-time alerts.

 Latest Ratings for RH